XAITK/xaitk-saliency/docs/api_docs.rst

     ref_class_confs2 = ref_class_confs[pertinent_class_indices]
     perturbed_class_confs2 = perturbed_class_confs[..., pertinent_class_indices]

-    # Computing the final classifier based saliency map using
+    # Computing the final classifier-based saliency map using
     # classifier confidence on the original feature vector of an reference image
     # along with the classifier confidence on all descriptors computed on the
     # perturbed versions of the reference image and masks used to perturb the reference